AssumCampos/CarreraPelsCarrers/README.md

 ## Getting Start 🚀

-For play, just need to execute: "ejecutable/Carrera Pels Carrers.exe".
+For play, just need to execute: "ejecutable/Carrera Pels Carrers_Data/Carrera Pels Carrers.exe".

 If you want to watch the project, you have to install Unity 2020.3.19f1 version.